 Neurofeedback is a Tool, Not a Field

 Most people have heard of occupations like chiropractor, acupuncturist, psychologist, or teacher.
-Occupations usually have some professional, guildlike organizations behind them that promote interest in the field and increase awareness.
+Occupations usually have some professional, guild-like organizations behind them that promote interest in the field and increase awareness.
 Neurofeedback, however, is not an occupation, it’s a tool.
 The people who use neurofeedback span many occupational categories, including tutors, coaches, occupational/physical therapists, chiropractors, spiritual guides, doctors, mental health care providers, and enthusiasts with no related occupation at all.
-The result of this broad usage means that because neurofeedback doesn’t belong to any one field, it doesn’t have any one champion.
+The result of this broad usage means that because neurofeedback doesn’t belong to any specific field, it doesn’t have any particular champion.
 Most people end up hearing about neurofeedback from a friend who’s had a good experience.

 Neurofeedback is a gentle teaching tool for the brain, but many skeptics treat it like it’s a pharmaceutical and argue that because there aren’t enough double-blind, placebo-controlled studies, it must not be a valid tool.
-One of the problems researchers run into when trying to create this gold standard type of study, though, is that many trainees can tell when their neurofeedback is sham training, so an approach more like doctors use with surgical techniques is probably more useful.
+One of the problems researchers run into when trying to create this gold-standard type of study, though, is that many trainees can tell when their neurofeedback is sham training, so an approach more as doctors use with surgical techniques is probably more useful.
 Moreover, when someone is trying to use neurofeedback for mental health reasons, they often run into the problem that the brain does not subscribe to the committee-created diagnoses contained within the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
-For example, researchers who are studying people with depression, may not be looking at study participants with similar looking brainwave patterns.
+For example, researchers who are studying people with depression, may not be looking at study participants with similar-looking brainwave patterns.